jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

 Suite](https://spring.io/tools) (STS)) to open the generated project.

-You are ready to begin developing your Spring Boot, VMware GemFire `ClientCache` application.
+You are ready to begin developing your Spring Boot, [vmware-gemfire-name] `ClientCache` application.